sofia-torres-v/sofia-torres-v/README.md

 Frontend Developer
 ------------------

 My passion is web development because it combines analytical thinking, creative problem solving and constant challenges.
-Now to face new challenges I continue to expand my knowledge in HTML, CSS, JavaScript,React and other technologies.
+Now to face new challenges I continue to expand my knowledge in HTML, CSS, JavaScript, React and other technologies.

 * ✉️  You can contact me at [sofy.torresv@gmail.com](mailto:sofy.torresv@gmail.com)